jpmorganchase/py-avro-schema/docs/types.rst

          "name": "year_launched",
          "type": ["null", "long"],
          "default": null,
-         "doc": "The year the ship hit the water"
+         "doc": "When we hit the water"
        }
      ],
    }